15 Best Places to Live in South Dakota

 Tea

-Possibly the cutest place name in South Dakota, Tea is home to just 4,427 people.
-Very much with a suburban feel, Tea is far from a diverse neighbourhood.
-In spite of this, Tea is considered to be the best place for Millennials in South Dakota.
+Possibly the cutest place name in South Dakota, Tea is home to over four thousand residents.
+Very much with a suburban feel, Tea is far from a diverse neighborhood.
+Despite this, Tea is considered the best place for Millennials in South Dakota.

-Crime rates here are acceptably low with a reasonable amount of job opportunities too.
-Sadly, it is the schools that really let the side down in Tea.
+Crime rates here are acceptably low, with a reasonable number of job opportunities.
+Sadly, the schools really let the side down in Tea.
 Making it more suitable for couples without children, empty nesters, and retirees.

-The community atmosphere is very much prevalent and these true mid-westerners would be happy to see some new faces in the area.
+The community atmosphere is very prevalent, and these true mid-westerners would be happy to see some new faces in the area.

-Being one of the safest places to live in the state, we can’t help but think that Tea will feature higher up the rankings in years to come.
+Being one of the safest places to live in the state, we can’t help but think that Tea will feature higher rankings in years to come.

 8. Vermillion